Dr Luke Garrod PhD, Masters, BA (all University of East Anglia)

 Industrial Organisation; Competition Policy; Consumer Policy; Behavioural Economics

-“Assessing the Effectiveness of Potential Remedies in Consumer Markets,” (2008), A report prepared for the Office of Fair Trading by the ESRC Centre for Competition Policy (with M. Hviid, Loomes, G. and Waddams Price, C.)
+“Assessing the Effectiveness of Potential Remedies in Consumer Markets,” (2008), A report prepared for the Office of Fair Trading (with Hviid, M., Loomes, G. and Waddams Price, C.)